-Located in southeast Genesee County, Grand Blanc Charter Township has a population of 39,846.
-The township encompasses 36 square miles which surrounds the City of Grand Blanc.
-The city and township have a combined population of nearly 48,000.
-Township administrative offices are located at 5371 S. Saginaw Street, Grand Blanc, MI 48507.
+Grand Blanc Charter Township is a unit of government for more than 39,846 people who reside in southeast Genesee County just a few miles south of Flint, Michigan.
+The township encompasses 36 square miles which surround the City of Grand Blanc.
+The city and township have a combined population of about 47,500 people.
+Township administrative offices are located at 5371 S Saginaw Street, Grand Blanc, MI 48507.
 Phone contact can be made at 810-424-2600.

-Township Government business is conducted by an elected seven person Board of Trustees including a supervisor, clerk, treasurer, and four trustees.
-Business meetings are open to the public and are typically held at 7:00pm every other Tuesday with special meetings scheduled as needed.
+Township Government business is conducted by an elected seven-person Board of Trustees including a supervisor, clerk, treasurer, and four trustees.
+Business meetings are open to the public and are held at 7 pm every other Tuesday with special meetings scheduled as needed.

-In 1833, Grand Blanc Township became Genesee County's first unit of government.
+Grand Blanc, which literally means "great white," was originally settled by Chippewa Indians.
+The name came from the French traders who arrived before 1800.
+By 1823 pioneer families were settling on the abundant farmland and Grand Blanc Township became, in 1833, Genesee County's first unit of government.
 The railroad, which came in 1862, added more growth to the small community.
 The Village of Grand Blanc was the first in the state to consolidate its schools in 1904.